 One of the best of the contemporary Disney releases, this classic tale of the magic lamp benefits tremendously from the energy and humor of Robin Williams as the genie.
-Only the Disney animators could find a way to keep up with Williams’ pop culture Cuisinart of a brain, and the big blue genie is a marvel of rapid-fire images and associations, deliciously irreverent, a nice surprise in a Disney film.
+Only the Disney animators could find a way to keep up with Williams’ pop culture torrent of a brain, and the big blue genie is a marvel of rapid-fire images and associations, deliciously irreverent, a nice surprise in a Disney film.
+This 2015 Diamond edition

 Aladdin, a “street rat,” meets the beautiful Princess Jasmine, when she sneaks out to wander through the city.
 Jasmine refuses all of the men who want to marry her to get the throne and wants to find out more about the world outside the castle walls.
 Evil Jafar, the trusted advisor to the Caliph, sends Aladdin to get the magic lamp.
 The genie appears and offers Aladdin three wishes.
 Aladdin promises he will use the third wish to free the genie, and then wishes to be a prince, so he can court Jasmine.

 But Jafar, too, wants Jasmine, and the kingdom she will inherit.
 Aladdin has to find a way to free the King from Jafar’s control using his own powers.
 And he has to find a way to feel comfortable enough about himself to allow Jasmine to know who he really is.

 The songs by Alan Menken and Howard Ashman are tuneful, sparkling, and exceptionally clever, one of Disney’s all-time best scores.
 After Ashman’s death, lyrics for three songs were written by Tim Rice of “The Lion King” and “Jesus Christ, Superstar,” including those for the Oscar-winning song, “A Whole New World.”